the time has come to

 Roll dice to gain resources.

-Spend Trees to draw
+Spend Terra to draw Land Cards.

-Spend final Manna to draw Star Cards.
+Spend your final Manna to draw Star Cards.

-ROLLING THE MANNA DICE
+ROLLING THE DAWN DICE

 At the Dawn of your turn, you roll both dice together.